jonashackt/mac-to-linux/02-software.md

 There's a great tool called Syncthing.

 > "Syncthing works best when at least one device is always on to ensure continuous syncing."
-In order to have a machine that's always on, here are the docs on how to build and setup your own fan-less homeserver.
+In order to have a machine that's always on, here are the docs on how to build and setup your own fan-less homeserver (as described here https://github.com/jonashackt/homeserver).

 Here's [how to install & configure it](https://docs.syncthing.net/intro/getting-started.html) - e.g. on your homeserver: